 In 2025, INVL Baltic Sea Growth Fund exited the Danish MBL Group after five years of partnership that drove the company’s modernisation and international expansion.
 What lessons can be learned from how active collaboration creates value and positions a business for a successful exit to a global investor?

-Where Does the Next Return Come From?
+14:15–14:45 | Panel discussion: Where Does the Next Return Come From?
 Institutional Investors and AIFs in the Baltics

 Panellists:

-Wildix – building and scaling a global tech company from the Baltics
+14:45–15:00 | Case study: Wildix – building and scaling a global tech company from the Baltics

-Bigger than the Baltics: Outbound growth in action
+15:20–15:55 | Panel discussion: Bigger than the Baltics: Outbound growth in action

 Baltic companies are increasingly looking beyond their home markets, moving from being targets to becoming active acquirers abroad.
-This session brings together three notable outbound expansion examples from across the Baltics to explore key drivers, lessons learned, and the impact of this trend on regional dealmaking.
+This session brings together two notable outbound expansion examples from across the Baltics to explore key drivers, lessons learned, and the impact of this trend on regional dealmaking.

-Leadership and culture as strategic assets in M&A
+15:55–16:15 | Fireside chat: Beyond the deal: Leadership and culture as strategic assets in M&A

 Successful M&A and private equity outcomes depend on more than strategy and capital.
 This fireside chat examines how leadership, culture and talent decisions drive value creation from due diligence through integration and long‑term growth, and how they can become a strategic advantage as companies scale beyond their home markets.

-Forum’s closing remarks
+16:50–16:55 | Forum’s closing remarks

-Baltic M&A and Private Equity Awards Ceremony
+16:55–17:25 | Baltic M&A and Private Equity Awards Ceremony

 Celebrating last year’s milestone transactions, where the most significant deals in the Baltics – selected by an independent pan-Baltic committee – will be announced

-Networking after-event
+17:30 | Networking after-event